ashbake/specsim/README.md

 # Running specsim

-First start a python session and import some key packages from specsim:
+First (from the code directory) start a python session and import some key packages from specsim:
 ```
 > from specsim import objects, load_inputs, plot_tools
 ```